shawtygirlzzzz/AIPM-A4/budget/Cost_Resource_Plan_Week05.md

 | Software / Licenses | Python, Excel license (if any) | 100 |
 | Total Estimated Budget |  | 1,005 |

+## Integration Notes

+- The **Model Training** phase (fine-tuning + training the intent recognition model) has the highest cost (RM 480) due to intensive human hours.
+- **Data Collection** and **Model Design** are also significant cost drivers because of labor-intensive preparation and design tasks.
+- Software integration tasks (Telegram bot, Streamlit dashboard) are essential but relatively low cost (flat RM 100 each).
+- Testing and presentation tasks are moderate in cost but align with project milestones for quality assurance and reporting.
+- Costs are concentrated in the middle of the project timeline, coinciding with model development, evaluation, and dashboard integration.